If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST FOR MEDITATION

-Your strength doesn’t lie in your performance, but in your recoveries.
+Your strength doesn’t lie in your performance, but in your recoveries as well.
 Make sure you take care of your body throughout your fitness journey, and tend to your mindset as well.
-A healthy body and a chaotic mind cannot coexist in a way that’s beneficial for both and one of the best ways to calm your mind is to meditate.
-Calm is an app dedicated to improving health and happiness through helping people reduce stress, gain focus, sleep better, find motivation and more.
+Calm is an app dedicated to improving health and happiness through techniques for reducing stress, improving focus, increasing mindfulness and more.
 You set your personal goals and they have a library of breathing programs, stretching exercises, relaxing music, sleep stories and more to help you and your body relax.
 Their meditation content ranges from body scans to mindful walking, relationship-focused work, loving-kindness, self esteem and more.
 Gift yourself an efficient, worthwhile recovery with their app that costs $14.99/month after a 7-day free trial.

 BEST FOR HEALTHY WEIGHT LOSS

 Working out and finding a movement regimen that works for you is a great way to lose weight, but what you eat and fuel your body with is just as important.
-Noom is a weight loss app that differentiates itself from a dieting app because it’s all about the psychology behind your choices with food, rather than just restricting yourself.
-The app is actually a structured daily course to help you master healthier habits, and they’ve developed a very intuitive food-logging system that makes it easier and faster than other modalities.
+Noom is a weight loss app that’s all about the psychology behind your choices with food, rather than restricting yourself.
+The app is actually a structured daily course to help you master healthier habits, and they’ve developed an intuitive food-logging system that makes it easier and faster than other modalities.
 You’ll have a personal coach by your side throughout the whole process, and access to over 1,000 of their interactive lessons.
 There’s group support, healthy recipes and a water tracking feature to help you stay hydrated.

 If you’ve tried everything else and still want to get healthier — try Noom.
 It’s an app that does way more than tell you to eat less, they get to the heart of your psychology and can powerfully change habits you’ve had for years.
 It does have more of an upfront cost than other apps and is more expensive.
 It’s $150 for a six-month membership after the first two weeks, and that charge is required to continue.
 However, I have seen this app work and fully recommend it to anyone who’s ready to make serious changes.